Modern Slavery Statement

 Staff training and education

-In this the first half year of the Act, only senior management have been educated on the risks of Modern Slavery.
-This will be expanded to all staff, in the 2019/20 staff training calendar.
+In the first half year of the Act, only senior management have been educated on the risks of Modern Slavery.
+This will soon be expanded to all staff.

-As we mentioned above, we conduct factory visits to the overseas facilities of our major suppliers.
+As we mentioned above, we conduct factory visits to major supplier’s overseas facilities.
 Our post trip report now formally includes a section on Modern Slavery.

 To date we have found no incidents of modern slavery in our supply chain, and so neither have we acted.
-At this early stage, there are a range of ways in which GEM Energy will demonstrate effectiveness of our actions, including:
+Assessing effectiveness is not possible at this early stage.

 As explained above, GEM Energy is a single entity and small buyer in a world market, with relatively little influence.